 As most osteopaths are self-employed, you'll also need to carry out activities related to running a business.

-As most osteopaths are self-employed, your income will depend on factors such as the price you charge per hour, the number of patients you attract, how many hours you work and your running costs and overheads.
+Many osteopaths are self-employed, so your income will depend on factors such as the price you charge per hour, the number of patients you attract, how many hours you work and your running costs and overheads.

 - Osteopaths typically charge £35 to £50 for a session lasting 30 to 40 minutes.